WortPixel/dagman_job_creator/README.md

 # DAGman Job Creator
 This script can be used to create [DAGman](https://research.cs.wisc.edu/htcondor/dagman/dagman.html) jobs from a config file.
 The templates for all files created during the process can be found in the `resources` folder.

+It is intended to create jobs processing folders (with sub-folders) of data one file at a time, whereas each file should be processed in one job.

 ## Usage
 Provide a `init` file like the example config in `resources/config.ini`.